CBSE Takes BIG Decision On Class 10 Board Result. What Every Student Must Know

 CBSE Class 10 Board Exam Result 2021: In the wake of the coronavirus situation, the Central Board of Secondary Education (CBSE) has taken a big decision that can affect lakh of students who were eagerly waiting for their CBSE class 10 board results 2021.
 Notably, the board has decided to extend the deadline for schools to submit the internal assessment marks by approximately 20 days.
-Earlier, the board had asked schools to submit these internal assessment marks by June 11 and June 5 was the last date to submit marks (out of 80) based on the formula suggested by the CBSE.
-But now the board has extended the date keeping in view the situation of the pandemic.
+Earlier, the board had asked schools to submit these internal assessment marks by June 11 and June 5 was the last date to submit marks (out of 80), formulae sugggested by the CBSE to assess students this year.
+But now the board has extended the date in the wake of the second wave of coronavirus.
 Also Read - CBSE Class 12 Board Exams: Here's What Happened in Key Meeting Held by RP Nishank Today

-Consequently, the class 10 result which was to expected to be released in the third week of June stands deferred.
-Now students can expected their CBSE Class 10 results in first week of July.
+Consequently, the class 10 result which was expected to be released in the third week of June stands deferred.
+Now students can expect their CBSE Class 10 results in the first week of July, said sources.

 Check the official notification here: